atonalfreerider/OnlyLikes/README.md

 *How it works*:

- Social Media comments are completely blocked when the user loads a post that they authored.
-Each comment under the post is selectively unblocked after it undergoes a sentiment analysis, ranking the comment from 0 (negative) to 1 (positive).
+ All Social Media replies are completely blocked when the user loads a post or comment that they authored, or if user is mentioned in another comment.
+Each reply under the comment is selectively unblocked after it undergoes a sentiment analysis, ranking the comment from 0 (negative) to 1 (positive).

- Sentiment inference is only run when it is a user post.
+ Sentiment inference is only run when it is a user submission.
 It does not run otherwise.
+The sentiment inference is run in-browser, on your device, and does not use any API calls.
+It only uses electricity.

  Chrome:
  On-device Gemini Nano, provided by the browser: